zencart/documentation/content/dev/plugins/rules.md

 Updates to existing contributions should be uploaded as <b>updates</b> to the existing contribution, and not as new contributions with merely a different version number.
 Once again, credit to prior contributors is appropriate in all documentation.
 Submitting an update for the purpose of rebranding with one's own credits is frowned upon.
 It is appropriate to acknowledge prior work done by other contributors including their copyright notices.

-The Zen Cart® team reserves the right at its own discretion to reject or deny any contribution and/or update, with or without notification, especially if it fails to comply with these published standards or if it risks being dangerous or confusing to those who might try to use it.
+The Zen Cart team reserves the right at its own discretion to reject or deny any contribution and/or update, with or without notification, especially if it fails to comply with these published standards or if it risks being dangerous or confusing to those who might try to use it.